Bansaidnes/FileHost/README.md

 # FileHost
-Just some garbage API I made to learn about ASP.NET core.
+A program I made in ASP.NET core to store files.

 there is no ratelimit and I do not plan on adding one :thumbsup: